 This year’s Gifts of Compassion funds

-The Gifts of Compassion gift guide is broken down into seven categories, each representing a fund.
+The Gifts of Compassion gift guide is broken down into six categories, each representing a fund.
 Here are this year’s Gifts of Compassion funds:

 Income Generation